 Are you a traveler that is bored and looking for things to do when stuck at home?
-If you’re cooped up because you’re building up paid time off or saving some cash I have complied a list of things to do when stuck at home.
+If you’re cooped up because you’re building up paid time off or saving some cash I have compiled a list of things to do when stuck at home.
 These 8 activities will occupy the frequent flyer’s time until you’re able to head off on a jet plane for your next adventure.

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.